New York City, New York

 Parks are the physical, cultural, social, and ecological hearts of New York City's neighborhoods, where all residents can relax, play, and connect.
 Like many local governments, New York City has limited resources and faces tough choices about how to allocate them.

-In an effort to distribute park investments more equitably, NYC Parks created the Community Parks Initiative (CPI) in 2014.
-This data-driven approach is the first equity-based parks initiative for New York City and has guided investment of $318 million to reimagine 67 parks in high-need areas.
+To distribute park investments more equitably, NYC Parks created the Community Parks Initiative (CPI) in 2014.
+This data-driven approach is the first equity-based parks initiative for New York City and has guided an investment of $318 million to reimagine 67 parks in high-need areas.

 As of January 2020, NYC Parks has renovated 47 of the 67 designated CPI sites, supported more than 300 community partners, engaged over 50,000 volunteers in nearly 1,920 stewardship projects, and awarded $280,000 for community-led programs through CPI.